 Most important considerations for a garden room office

-So you’ve bought an insulated garden room or log cabin ready to set up an office.
+So you’ve bought a garden building ready to set up an office.
 Aside from local planning regulations, what else do you need to consider?

 The position of your garden office is important.
 Do you want to make it a striking focal feature in its own right, or tuck it away in a quiet corner?
 What view would you like to enjoy from your office windows, and how could you angle it to make the most of the natural light?